New Year's Eve: Religious observances

 Many Christian congregations have watchnight services on New Year's Eve, which is the seventh day of Christmastide.
 The Watch Night service (or Watch Night Mass if Holy Communion is celebrated) is part of the tradition of various denominations in Christianity, especially Moravians and Methodists, as well as congregations populated by certain ethnic communities, such as in the Korean community and African American community, in which the faithful congregate in services continuing past midnight, giving thanks for the blessings of the outgoing year and praying for divine favor during the upcoming year.
 In the English-speaking world, Watch Night services can be traced back to John Wesley, the founder of Methodism, who learned the custom from the Moravian Brethren who came to England in the 1730s.
 Moravian congregations still observe the Watch Night service on New Year's Eve.
 Watch Night services took on special significance to African Americans on New Year's Eve 1862, as slaves anticipated the arrival of 1 January 1863, when the Emancipation Proclamation became effective.

 With Christianity, in the Roman Catholic Church, Eastern Orthodox Church, Lutheran Churches, and the Anglican Communion, 1 January is observed as the Feast of the Circumcision of Christ, and specifically within Roman Catholicism, as the Solemnity of Mary, Mother of God; it is a Holy Day of Obligation in most countries (Australia being a notable exception), thus the Church requires the attendance of all Catholics in such countries for Mass that day.
 However a vigil Mass may be held on the evening before a Holy Day; thus it has become customary to also have Mass on the night of New Year's Eve (which are often referred to as Watchnight Masses).
 New Year's Eve is a feast day honoring Pope Sylvester I in the Roman Catholic calendar (Saint Sylvester's Day).
 The Catholic Church grants a plenary indulgence, under the usual conditions, to those who recite the Te Deum in public on New Year's Eve, which is usually done prior to the celebration of Mass.
 In Vatican City, on 31 December, the Pope usually performs a solemn service of Vespers with recitation of the Te Deum in St. Peter's Basilica.
 After the service, he usually goes out from the basilica into St. Peter's Square to greet the faithful and visit the Nativity scene on the square.

 Music

 John Masey Wright and John Rogers' c.
 1841 illustration of "Auld Lang Syne".

-Music associated with New Year's Eve comes in both classical and popular genres, and there is also Christmas song focus on the arrival of a new year during the Christmas and holiday season.
+Music associated with New Year's Eve comes in both classical and popular genres, and there is also Christmas music focused on the arrival of a new year during the Christmas and holiday season.